 Residents of large Brazil slum demonstrate against violence

-RIO DE JANEIRO (AP) — Hundreds of people have marched through the narrow streets of one of Rio de Janeiro's largest complex of slums in a peaceful demonstration demanding an end to the recent violence.
+RIO DE JANEIRO (AP) — Hundreds of people marched Saturday through the narrow streets of one of Rio de Janeiro’s largest complex of slums in a peaceful demonstration demanding an end to recent violence.

-During the four-hour demonstration at the Complexo Alemao on Saturday, protesters carried banners reading "less bullets - more love," and "we don't want any more deaths."
+During the four-hour-long demonstration at the Complexo Alemao, protesters carried banners reading “less bullets - more love,” and “we don’t want any more deaths.”

 Community leaders told reporters that at least 500 people took part in the demonstration.